-

 Copra is dried coconut meat from which refined coconut oil is extracted.
 The copra passes through a machine that uses steam or heat to deodorize the oil and remove any impurities.
 This step is what differentiates refined from unrefined coconut oil.

-Refined oil has a neutral scent and taste that makes it a good choice for recipes that require oil but don’t need the coconut flavor.
+Refined oil has a neutral scent and taste, making it a good choice for recipes that require oil but don’t need the coconut flavor.

 Refined coconut oil also has a higher smoke range of 400-450℉, making it well-suited for frying and other high-heat recipes.